sneakysneakk/hubspot-exercise/submission.md

 Wouldn't like to manipulate the data that much client side

 Debounce the search field
 Add a minimum amount of chars for searching
 Fuzzy search

+Would be nice to see a list of the filters you've applied, as not clear when dropdowns are closed

 ## How did you deviate from the directions, if at all, and why?